Followers

 Cosmology: The study of the origin and structure of the universe, its parts, elements, and laws.
 Among biblical populations, the arrangement of a home and/or a village often expressed that community's cosmological understanding.
 For example, the place of priority often was at the sacred center which is where the ruler would be seated or the ruler's house would be built.
 Temples were built with entrances facing the East because the Sun was the symbol of the Rising God.
 Temples were built with many pillars which were perceived to connect Heaven and Earth.
 See Cosmologies of the ancient Near East.

 Cousin Bride’s Naming Prerogative: The ruler-priests of Abraham’s people married two wives.
-One was a cousin.
-The cousin bride was usually the second wife and she often named her first-born son after her father.
-So we find Lamech the Elder (Gen. 4), father of Naamah, and Lamech the Younger (Gen.5), son of Naamah.
+The second marriage was usually to a cousin.
+The cousin bride often named her firstborn son after her father.
+Lamech the Elder (Gen. 4) was the father of Naamah who married Methuselah and named their firstborn son Lamech after her father (Gen.5).
 The cousin bride’s naming prerogative makes it possible to trace descent through the maternal line in the Bible.
 See Methuselah's Wife.

 Diffusion: The process by which a cultural trait, material object, idea, or behavior pattern is spread from one society to another, often traceable to a central point.
 A principle of anthropology states that the wider the diffusion of a culture trait, the older the trait.